-Risk Materiality Framework: a decision tree I s the risk (likely to be) capital consuming?
+Is the risk (likely to be) capital consuming?
 NO, OR DIFFICULT TO QUANTIFY In a feasible worst case scenario, is the risk reputation hitting?
 NO Considering other relevant information (e.g regulatory compliance, peer practice, etc.) and applying expert judgment, is the risk considered material?
 NO RISK IMMATERIAL RISK MATERIAL